Click here to access the legacy version of this documentation.

-The Servlet Properties File (also known as the mrc_servlet_config.xml file) is instrumental in controlling how your run-time applications connect to the correct database.
-This file is a data dictionary specific file, meaning that it is applicable only within the data dictionary you are currently in.
-This file works in conjunction with it's sister file, the Data Source Configuration file.
-More information about the Data Source Configuration file can be found here.
+Runtime Application Settings are instrumental in controlling how your run-time applications connect to the correct database.
+This configuration is data dictionary specific, meaning that it is applicable only within the data dictionary you are currently in.
+The configuration works in conjunction with Datasources.
+More information about Datasources can be found here.

-This file can be accessed from the "Admin Menu".
-Then click on "Edit Dictionary Files".
-From here, select "Servlet Properties".
+This functionality can be accessed from the "Admin Menu".
+Then click on "Runtime Application Settings".

 There are three tabs within the Servlet Properties window and this document will break each tab into separate sections and explain all the properties in each one.